-• Type: <function Run.test_parameter at 0x7f6e98c4ccb0>
+- Default: [] - Type: <function Run.test_parameter at 0x7f20eb1ed830>

-9.11.115 run.test_runner
+9.12.130 run.test_runner

 Selects the runner implementation from one of the installed and active implementations.
 You can run "avocado plugins" and find the list of valid runners under the "Plugins that run test suites on a job (runners) section.
-Defaults to "runner", which is the conventional and traditional runner.
+Defaults to "nrunner", which is the new runner.
+To use the conventional and traditional runner, use "runner".